MiftaudeenJamiu/Fraud-Detection-Dashboard/README.md

 ### Limitations
 ---
 Real financial data wasn’t available due to privacy restrictions, so the project uses simulated transactions.
-While patterns like weekend fraud and high-risk payment methods were replicated, real systems rely on richer data (e.g., device fingerprinting, login history).
+While patterns like weekend fraud and high-risk payment methods were replicated, real systems rely on richer data (e.g., device fingerprinting, and login history).
 This limits real-world accuracy, but the project effectively demonstrates key fraud analytics concepts and technical execution.